 Some successful entrepreneurs like Gary Vaynerchuk, say that they welcome failure.
 That they’re in it for the game; that to fail keeps them in pursuit… in the chase… the hunt.
 Failure keeps them alert, aware and growing.
 Well, that makes sense when you consider that every prosperous society ever, has grown soft and weak in the comforts.

 To continue growing means learning and ever entering new territory, learning new skills and facing uncertain outcomes.
 Growth includes failure for everything new we pursue, we will fail and in the failing we learn, grow and improve.

 For a muscle to grow, it must reach failure.
 Same thing for personal and business growth.

-Fear and Failure Are a Part of the Journey to Success
+Fear and Failure Are a Part of the Road to Success

 Successful corporations are failure adverse.
 Successful CEOs are as well, so it goes hand in hand.
 It’s interesting to consider the longevity of such corporations over time.
 Those less likely to risk entering new arenas, may not thrive enough to last.
 Consider Blockbuster, Borders, Sears, and Kodak, for example.

 Successful managers and executives want to preserve their position by not failing.
 But to not fail means you’ve taken no chances or risks.
 Yet…

 Hanging out on the limb of failures helps make us stronger.

 Facing failure rewires your brain to recognize the feeling of failure as a time to grow.
 And that is what we’re here to do.
 Grow.
 Of course failure is not fun.
 Most people don’t love the gym either, but they love the results.

 At some point, those who keep on working out, day after day, year after year, come to love the gym too.
 Same with failure because failure informs us.
 Failure shows us where we need to grow next and what we missed.
 It keeps us on our toes.